Centre for Food Safety

 - To produce foods for diabetic

-1. The safety of sweeteners has been assessed by international authorities including the Joint FAO/WHO Expert Committee on Food Additives (JECFA).
-They recommended a list of artificial sweeteners that posed no harmful effects, teratogenic effect or carcinogenicity on humans, provided they are consumed in moderation.
+1. In Hong Kong, sweeteners approved for food uses have undergone safety evaluation by international authority i.e. the Joint FAO/WHO Expert Committee on Food Additives (JECFA) sweeteners do not pose harmful effects, teratogenic effect or carcinogenicity on humans, provided they are consumed in moderation.
+According to available evidence, no special precaution applies to pregnant women and children.

-2. Prior to approval of a food additive, JECFA would assign an Acceptable Daily Intake (ADI) which represents the level of a food additive that can be safely consumed on a daily basis over a lifetime.
-For example, an ADI of 40 mg/kg body weight/ day for Aspartame.
+2. JECFA would assign an Acceptable Daily Intake (ADI) which represents the level of a food additive that can be safely consumed on a daily basis over a lifetime.

 Advice to the Public